baechuu1/Blue-team-Lab/attacks/ SQL-Injection /README.md

 By ingesting Apache access logs into Splunk, the attack was detectable through request pattern analysis, suspicious query parameters, and anomalous response codes.

-## ⚠️ Disclaimer

-This project is for educational purposes only.
-All activity was performed in a controlled lab environment using intentionally vulnerable systems owned by the researcher.